Photos by WSU University Times, Bob Hower, Terry Ketron for the Kingsport Times-News, Dan Wells, and Clay Jackson for The Advocate-Messenger.

 multi-faceted preoccupations

-With influences as wide-ranging as 19th-century lettering art, contemporary Web comics, classic American book illustration, and the pre-Nazi Avant Garde, Dixon has refused to pigeon-hole his imagination or range of creative pursuits.
+With influences as wide-ranging as 19th-century lettering art, animated screen titles, contemporary Web comics, classic American book illustration, and the European Avant Garde, Dixon has refused to pigeon-hole his imagination or range of creative pursuits.
 Contact John to discuss the potential for creative collaboration or to initiate that special project you’ve been pondering.
 He welcomes all types of assignments.

 Balancing art, family, and